mymusise/django-view-limiter/README.md

 Django-View-Limiter
 ===

-Django-View-Limiter is a django app, which limit the time of every user to visit apis mainly.
+Django-View-Limiter is a django app, which limit django view by IP,UA or user.
-Also you can limit the page view of apis directly.
+Also you can limit view directly.

 Install Requires